mkuzdowicz/TutorialsManager/README.md

 # TutorialsManager

-A Java based web application.
-Tutorials repository which stroes tutorials.
+A Java web application.
+Tutorials repository which stroes tutorials. &nbsp;
+Main technologies:
+Java 8, Spring MVC, Hibernate, MySql &nbsp;

 ###User can stroe his favorit tutorials,
 ### plan in what time period wants to learn from them
 ###Stroe the progress about a tutorila